Published

 How does MyAgentFinder make money?

 MyAgentFinder makes money by taking a percentage of the commission its partner agents earn on the deals involving customers that MyAgentFinder referred to them.
-This is known as a “referral fee,” and is how all agent matching services make money.
+This is known as a "referral fee," and it's how all agent matching services make money.

 MyAgentFinder also makes money via similar relationships with other real estate service providers.
 Notably, it has a tool that connects prospective home buyers with mortgage lenders.
 It presumably collects referral fees on those customers as well.

 Whether you’re using MyAgentFinder to shop for an agent or mortgage lender, don’t just sign on the dotted line with whoever they send your way!
-Always evaluate service providers on a case by case basis — and try to compare multiple options — to come away with the best value and fit for your needs.
+Always evaluate service providers on a case-by-case basis — and try to compare multiple options — to come away with the best value and fit for your needs.

 Why are agents willing to pay MyAgentFinder?